Variational truncated Wigner approximation for weakly interacting Bose fields: Dynamics of coupled condensates: Truncated Wigner approximation for weakly interacting bosons

 First, for a given set of orthonormal functions $V = \left\{ \chi_n(\vec{r}) \, | \, n \in \mathbb{N} \right\}$, e.g.~plane waves or harmonic oscillator eigenfunctions, a decomposition into discrete modes and corresponding coherent amplitudes can be defined

-where for all practical purposes $N < \infty$ must be chosen.
+where for all practical purposes $N < \infty$, i.e.~a truncation to a finite amount of single-particle low-energy eigenstates, must be chosen.
 By inserting this expansion into a given Hamiltonian or Lindbladian, we can derive equations of motion for the coherent amplitudes corresponding to the discrete ladder operators.
 However, for sufficiently large $N$, modes with non-macroscopic occupation occur and the TWA is typically not justified anymore.
 One possibility of remedying this for the case of harmonic confinement is contained in the formalism of the \textit{stochastic projected Gross-Pitaevskii Equation} \cite{SPGPE}.

-Secondly, taking the limit $N \rightarrow \infty$ seriously, it is possible to derive mappings between the field operators and functional derivatives of a quasi-probability distribution as was shown, for instance, in case of the Glauber-Sudarshan P-distribution \cite{FunctionalMappings}.
+Secondly, when taking the limit $N \rightarrow \infty$, it is possible to derive mappings between the field operators and functional derivatives of a quasi-probability distribution as was shown, for instance, in case of the Glauber-Sudarshan P-distribution \cite{FunctionalMappings}.
 For the Wigner representation one obtains analogously

 with the Wigner functional $W[\psi(\vec{r}), \psi^*(\vec{r})]$, where $\psi(\vec{r}), \psi^*(\vec{r})$ are treated as independent fields.
 Similarly, we can also derive Bopp operators by composition of the single-mode expressions of Eq.~(\ref{eq:BoppSingleMode}):